agraff/docker-zero-to-continuous-delivery/my_notes-3_distributed_deployment.md

     ports:
       - "4567"
 ```
 But now need a proxy / load balancer to route to the services running on random ports.
-See further below.
+See notes about service discovery.

 Scale the service, by changing the build step for 3.
 Deploy.